epfl-si/wp-operator/olm/README.md

 1. `kubectl apply` (or `oc apply`) the `CatalogSource` YAML that comes with your catalog image

-   →  As soon as you do that, a pod named something like `isas-fsd-catalog-xxxxx` should pop into the `openshift-marketplace` of your OKD cluster.
+   →  As soon as you do that, a pod named something like `isas-fsd-catalog-xxxxx` should pop into the `openshift-marketplace` namespace of your OKD cluster.
 Make sure it stays up.
 2. Install the WordPress operator through the OLM GUI (Operators → OperatorHub)

   → If all goes to plan, a `wordpress-olm-controller-xxxxx-yyyyy` pod should start in namespace `openshift-operators` and likewise transition promptly to `Running` state.